framdani/minishell/README.md

 ## Minishell
-This is a school project.
-We have to recode a little bash.
+This is a 42Network/1337 project where we have to make a mini bash.
 For more informations about the main instructions, [click here](https://github.com/framdani/minishell/blob/main/en.subject.pdf) .

 ## Grammar